 The Club was started by a group of antique farm equipment enthusiasts in 1991 and was officially incorporated on March 9, 1992.
 Its first president was Paul Jensen.
 Initially, the annual show was held in Fremont, but was later moved to Newaygo and then to its current site at the Muskegon County Fairgrounds around the year 2000.

 The Club started with 18 members.
-In the course of its 21-year history, the club has had 4 presidents: Paul Jensen, Wally Weber, Vern Scott and Keith Anderson.
+In the course of its 27 year history, the club has had 5 presidents: Paul Jensen, Wally Weber, Vern Scott, Keith Anderson and presently, Mark Scholten.
 Today, over 150 enthusiasts, both men and women, enjoy Club membership

 Historical highlights include: